 Mile 1.82 – Tequila Chute Rapid: 35.79215, -118.44944 Class IV.
 Take the main channel to the left.
 As the river goes from a slow turn right into a sharp bend work hard to stay right of center.
 Avoid getting pushed to the outside as this rapid is shallow and rocky.
 At lower flows, there is a sticky rock in the main right channel that is hard not to miss.
-Click here for a detailed description.
+Learn more about Tequila Chute Rapid.

 Mile 1.82 – Pepsi Challenge Rapid (Alternate to Tequila): 35.79242, -118.44971 Class IV.
 At the top of Tequila Chute look for a narrow right channel flowing through a boat-width slot in the trees.
 Hit a series of waves before punching through a munchy final hole and exiting left to meet up with the bottom of Tequila Chute.
 Only raftable at flows of 3,000+ CFS.